savnani5/Obstacle-Avoidance-System/README.md

   roslaunch rwa2_savnani my_bot_controller.launch
   ```

-- Run the folllowing command to mkae the robot navigate to position "**x**" in the map.
+- Run the following command to make the robot navigate to position "**x**" in the map.

   ```
   rosrun rwa2_savnani my_bot_controller x